-The security problem definition (SPD) of this ST complies with the security problem definition in the Gateway PP [SMGW-PP], as this security target claims strict conformance to the Gateway PP and no other threats, assumptions and organisational security policies are added.
+The security problem definition (SPD) of this ST complies with the security problem definition in the Gateway PP [SMGW-PP], as this security target claims strict conformance to the Gateway PP. Additionaly, the assumption A.Delivery applies.
+No further threats, assumptions and organisational security policies are added.

-The security objectives of this ST comply with the security objectives in the Gateway PP [SMGW-PP], as this security target claims strict conformance to the Gateway PP and no other security objectives are added.
+The security objectives of this ST comply with the security objectives in the Gateway PP [SMGW-PP], as this security target claims strict conformance to the Gateway PP. Additionally, the security objective for the environment OE.Delivery applies.
+No further security objectives are added.